 Do you train hard most weeks, eat well most of the time but are still not seeing a difference on the scales?

 I know this can be a real source of frustration if you exercise regularly and generally lead a healthy lifestyle yet can’t seem to lose those last few kilos.
-It may surprise you that most people who join my programs wanting to lose ‘those last 5-8KG’s’ rather than a large amount of weight.
+It may surprise you that most people who subscribe to my app are wanting to lose ‘those last 5-8KG’s’ rather than a large amount of weight.

 Eating to lose weight however comes down to eating foods that will keep your blood sugar stable and knowing which foods to eat and how to prepare them to give you some variety.